 Learn More Now

-Get more tips and a ton of demos for embroidering denim in Kat McTee's class Hand Embroidery on Denim .
+Get more tips and ideas for embroidering denim in Kat McTee's class, Hand Embroidery on Denim .